QualitySushi/osrs-simulator/docs/DEVELOPER_GUIDE.md

 1. **backend** – A FastAPI application providing DPS calculations and data APIs.
 2. **frontend** – A Next.js application that consumes the API and provides the user interface.
-3. **api** – Azure Function wrappers around the backend for serverless deployments.

 Additional documentation lives inside the `docs` folder.